TN Visa Categories: Complete List of TN Visa Professions

 Now that we’ve discussed the list of TN visa categories, lets quickly go over the TN visa requirements.

-Under U.S. immigration law, the TN visa is classified as a nonimmigrant visa category for NAFTA (now USMCA) professionals.
+Under U.S. immigration law, the TN work visa is classified as a nonimmigrant visa category for NAFTA (now USMCA) professionals.

 There are two types of TN visas: the TN-1 visa is for Canadian citizens, and the TN-2 visa is for Mexican citizens.
 TN-2 for Mexicans requires obtaining a visa stamp at a U.S. consulate or embassy before entry.
 While both provide the same work privileges, the application process differs slightly.
 Canadians can apply directly at a U.S. port of entry or pre-flight inspection, whereas Mexicans must first obtain a TN visa stamp at a U.S. consulate or embassy before entering.